 Tim Chumley is a probabilist interested in working on models that arise in physics, engineering, and other areas.
 In the past, much his work has focused on Markov chain models which can be generically called random billiards.
 His work on probabilistic limit theorems for these models aims to provide a framework for detailed study of realistic physical models of phenomena in kinetic theory of gases and classical statistical mechanics.
 In addition, he is interested in random walks in random media, differential geometry, and stochastic processes on manifolds.

 Alanna Hoyer-Leitzel does research in applications of dynamical systems.
 Her projects include classifying relative equilibria in the n-vortex problem (configurations of swirls in fluids that maintain their shape while translating and rotating) by looking at symmetry of their structures.
 Her more recent work applys the ideas of bifurcation, tipping, and disturbance to modeling resilience in climate and ecosystems.
-Alanna's other interest include bad scifi, cross stitching, taking pictures of her cats, and riot grrl punk music.
+Alanna's other interests include bad scifi, cross stitching, taking pictures of her cats, and riot grrl punk music.

 Mark Peterson is a physics theorist who teaches in both the physics and mathematics departments.
 His research includes modelling fluid dynamics in biophysical settings, innovative mathematical methods for elasticity theory, and the history of physics and mathematics, especially the life and work of Galileo.